MattyMaugeri/to-do-list/README.md

 ---

-## 🛠 About the Project
+## 📚 About the Project

-This To-Do List App was built as part of my learning journey through [The Odin Project](https://www.theodinproject.com/).
-It focuses on creating a fully modular, single-page application (SPA) with best practices in project structure, JavaScript functionality, and front-end development.
+This To-Do List App focuses on creating a fully modular, single-page application (SPA) with best practices in project structure, JavaScript functionality, and front-end development.

 Through this project, I practiced:
 - DOM manipulation